fhiso/tsc-governance/vocabularies.md

 > (Tony 2016-01-20) I have to disagree with Richard over the 'enumeration' nomenclature.
 I use this approach extensively in STEMMA, and hence the application of namespaces both to values and to tags.

 > (Richard 2016-02-17)  I have removed the word 'enumeration'.

+> (Luther 2016-02-17) About the example (not the concept): I'd prefer not having capitalisation be the only difference between the URI of a *property* and its value's *class* (I'd prefer something like `http://fhiso.org/class/v1/Sex`).

 A FHISO standard that defines a *class* of *terms* shall state whether or not it is **extensible**: that is, whether or not third parties should be